Issues of Concern

 Communication

 The first category in the CONFHER Model directs the healthcare team member to ask about the patient’s communication.
-The healthcare team member asks what the patient’s primary language is, what the patient's understanding is of common medical terms such as “pain” and “fever,” and what nonverbal communication they use daily.
-Necessary to include in this category are questions about those in the healthcare team who will provide care for the patient.
-“We want to make sure we respect you in all ways possible while we are caring for you.
-Are you comfortable with both male and female caregivers, or do you prefer one or the other?”
+The team member asks what the patient’s primary language is, what the patient understands of common medical terms such as “pain” and “fever,” and what nonverbal communication they use daily.
+Questions about those in the healthcare team who provide care for the patient must be included in this category.
+“We want to respect you in all ways possible while caring for you.
+Are you comfortable with male and female caregivers, or do you prefer one?”

 Orientation

-This category is used to assess the orientation of the patient to values and with which specific cultural group they identify.
-Here the healthcare team member can say, “We want you to receive the best care possible.
+This category assesses the patient's orientation to values and the specific cultural group they identify with.
+Here, the healthcare team member can say, “We want you to receive the best care possible.
 Is there anything we should know about any customs or practices that are important to include in your care?”
-When asking to which cultural group the patient identifies with, a direct question is often best.
+A direct question is often best when asking which cultural group the patient identifies with.
 A statement such as, “We ask all of our patients what cultural group they belong to so we can try to accommodate any cultural needs you might have.
 To which cultural group do you belong?”
 Nutrition

 In this category, the healthcare team member asks the patient about their preferences related to nutrition.
-The goal of these questions is to learn what the patient can eat and if there are certain foods that they avoid due to their culture, such as pork.
-An important area to consider in this portion of the assessment is how the patient feels about artificial hydration and nutrition.
+The goal of these questions is to learn what the patient can eat and if they avoid certain foods due to their culture, such as pork.
+An important area to consider in this assessment portion is how the patient feels about artificial hydration and nutrition.

 The healthcare team member asks questions about health and health beliefs.
 It is important to remember that not all cultural groups subscribe to the germ theory.
 Some cultures believe illness can be caused by something being out of balance, a result of misdeeds, or caused by evil spirits.
 To understand a patient’s health beliefs, the healthcare team member can ask the patient what they do to stay healthy and how they explain illness.